Hosting Handbook

 Please:

 There should always be a Venue Host in the venue when it is open to the public.
-Whoever is acting as the Duty Venue Host in the venue must wear the big Venue Host identification lanyard at all times.
-This ensures swift identification during an emergency.
-Do not take this out of the venue when you are not on duty.
+Whoever is acting as the Duty Venue Host in the venue must wear the Venue Host identification lanyard at all times.
+This ensures swift identification of the Host during an emergency.
+It helps the Duty FOM, or Incident Commander find you.

-In many cases the Venue Host will be the face of Greenbelt in that space and accordingly from time to time may be required to handle, in the first instance, public relations issues that arise.
 In these cases, the Host should not give opinion on the contents of the programme or any other comments but should take note of any concerns, state politely that they will be passed on and if further comments are required direct the member of the public to the Info Booth/Festival Reception.
 (See also the Volunteers Handbook).

 Remember, someone complaining about the content may be a member of the press looking for an ‘Official Greenbelt Management comment’ and an unguarded sympathetic agreement could be turned into something else!